The 12 most common expat problems

 relationships

-The biggest problem for expats is the loss of your personal support networks.
-Over half of the respondents (52 %) stated that this was the biggest problem that she had met and called it one of the greatest challenges to find new friends in a new country.
-Romantic relationships also suffer from this, since 38 % of the single respondents say that expat life makes a romantic relationship more difficult.
+The biggest problem expats face is the loss of their personal support networks.
+Over half of respondents (52%) said this was the biggest problem they had encountered, citing making new friends in a new country as one of the biggest challenges.
+Romantic relationships also suffer, with 38% of single respondents saying that expat life makes a romantic relationship more difficult.

-The internal internal and free of charge mentioned above has global membership and organizes over 4,000 events all year round.
-It is a great place to find new friends or meet people in a similar situation.
+InterNations, mentioned above and free to join, has a global membership and hosts over 4,000 events throughout the year.
+It's a great place to make new friends or meet people in a similar situation.

-If you move with a spouse, face your own problems.
-Some fear that your partner or family does not seem to be happy with the decision.
-A traveling spouse can have given a career and have suffered income losses, which can affect the relationship dynamics.
+Anyone who moves with a spouse faces their own problems.
+Some worry that their partner or family doesn't seem happy with the decision.
+A traveling spouse may well have given up a career and suffered a loss of income, which can affect relationship dynamics.

-A large part of the traveling spouses (65 %) is dissatisfied with the financial dependence on your partner and 45 % are concerned about the loss of financial independence.
+A large proportion of traveling spouses (65%) are dissatisfied with financial dependence on their partner and 45% are concerned about loss of financial independence.

-Other factors can also have a negative impact: 52 % of traveling spouses indicate that their partner always works for many hours, 51 % are expected to organize all practical aspects of their lives abroad, and 27 % feel discriminated against on their gender.
-A problem that occurs much more often in women.
+Other factors can also have a negative impact: 52% of traveling spouses say their partner always works long hours, 51% feel expected to organize all practical aspects of their life abroad, and 27% feel discriminated against because of their gender. a problem that is far more common in women.

 40 percent of all respondents are worried about their future finances.
-It is not surprising that this number is increasing when its new country has to struggle with economic problems (this number increases to 71 %in Greece).
+Not surprisingly, this number increases when their new country is struggling with economic problems (in Greece this number rises to 71%).

-Access to pension and other investment programs can be interrupted or impaired when working abroad and is a common financial problem with expats.
-The respondents also take care of the expenditure: 30 % of the expatts surveyed report that they lose money when they move abroad and work.
+Access to pension and other investment programs can be interrupted or impaired when working abroad and is a common financial problem among expats.
+Respondents are also concerned about spending: 30% of expats surveyed report losing money when they move and work abroad.

-Further financial problems are difficulties in adapting to a new work environment and the lack of a professional network.
-In Japan, this problem is particularly widespread, where almost half of all respondents (48 %) indicate that they have to deal with the local business environment.
+Other financial problems include difficulty adapting to a new work environment and the lack of a professional network.
+This problem is particularly prevalent in Japan, where almost half of all respondents (48%) say they struggle with the local business environment.

 Culture shock

-Although less prominent than the areas mentioned above, a quarter of all expats expressed concerns about adapting to the culture of their new country.
-Difficulties in learning the new language were perceived as a burden, a problem addressed by 26 % of all respondents.
+Although less prominent than the areas mentioned above, a quarter of all expats expressed concerns about adapting to their new country's culture.
+Difficulties in learning the new language were perceived as a burden, a problem raised by 26% of all respondents.

-meanwhile 22 % said that cultural change was a larger shock than they expected, 21 % said that they were fed up with the expat life, while smaller but still significant 10 % said that moving abroad was bad for their mental health.
+Meanwhile, 22% said the culture change was a bigger shock than they expected, 21% said they were fed up with expat life, while a smaller but still significant 10% said moving abroad had been bad for their mental health.

 Mission statement: Dreamstime